-1.102 Misuse of Criminal Justice Information (CJI)
+1.106 Misuse of Criminal Justice Information (CJI)

-Any access of CJI systems and/or dissemination of information obtained for noncriminal justice purposes are considered a misuse of the system.
+Any access of CJI systems and/or dissemination of information obtained for non-criminal justice purposes are considered a misuse of the system.
 While logged into a CJIS system, the user is responsible for any access or use of CJI obtained.
 Additionally, all CJI transactions, regardless of the type of system or application being used, are recorded and logged and subject to audit.
 Users should access CJI data only for agency assigned work-related purposes.

-1.103 Common Types of Misuse
+1.107 Common Types of Misuse

-Any access and/or dissemination of information from criminal justice information systems for non-criminal justice purposes are considered misuse of the system.
 Of the misuse cases investigated, most will stem from one of the following categories: affairs of the heart, political motivation, monetary gain, idle curiosity, and/or trying to help out a friend or family member.

-1.104 Examples of Misuse
+1.108 Examples of Misuse